microsoftgraph/msgraph-bicep-types/quickstart-templates/security-group-create-with-owners-and-members/README.md

 # Create a group with members and owners

+> **Note1**: Minimum Bicep version required to deploy this quickstart template is [v0.29.45](https://github.com/Azure/bicep/releases/tag/v0.29.45).

-> **Note**: This template depends on a successful deployment of [application-serviceprincipal-create-client-resource](../application-serviceprincipal-create-client-resource/)
+> **Note2**: This template depends on a successful deployment of [application-serviceprincipal-create-client-resource](../application-serviceprincipal-create-client-resource/)

 This template allows you to create a security group with members and owners.
 Both `members` and `owners` take a list of object ids.